dumij58/internship-tracker/README.md

 2. Go to "Import" tab and choose the `schema.sql` file

 - Now your tables are created and populated with the default users and information

+- If you want to test the analytical reports, you can,
+    - from the terminal, navigate to the `db/seeding` folder and execute the `seed-analytics-data.php` file
+    - from the browser, login as admin and navigate to `localhost/internhub/db/seeding/seed-analytics-data.php`

+### 3. Login

+#### Default Users
+    - Admin
+        - username: admin
+        - password: admin

+    - Student
+        - username: uoc
+        - password: uoc
+    - Company
+        - username: codalyth
+        - password: codalyth